liedekef/events-made-easy/readme.txt

 == Changelog ==
 = 2.5.45 (2025/04/) =
 * Fix copying event answers for missing events when updating an event
+* Make sure every mail has the desired sender for newsletters too

 = 2.5.44 (2025/04/04) =
 * Fix discount filtering in events